brucou/movie-search-app/README.md

 code, while allowing to take advantage of the automatic visualization, tracing, and testing of state machines.

+Generally speaking, we have a minimal use of streams, and the usual techniques and knowledge (promises) can be leveraged, disminishing the cognitive load linked to a stream-heavy framework, and the associated debuggability issues.

 The corresponding machine is reproduced here :

  ![movie-search-fsm](assets/movie search good fsm corrected flowchart no emphasis switchMap.png)